alibaba-damo-academy/SpokenNLP/sld/README.md

 ---

-This repository contains the code for our EMNLP 2023 paper [Loss Masking Is Not Needed in Decoder-only Transformer for Discrete-token Based ASR
+This repository contains the code for our ICASSP 2024 paper [Loss Masking Is Not Needed in Decoder-only Transformer for Discrete-token Based ASR
 ](https://arxiv.org/abs/2311.04534).
 We are currently working hard to bring this project to life, and we can't wait to share it with you!